 The takeaway

 When you first approach content marketing ROI, it can feel like trying to navigate your way out of a labyrinth.
-But once you wrap your head around it, it becomes more manageable.
+That’s where content marketing agencies like HawkSEM can swoop in to lend a hand.